hrgdavor/jscadui/README.md

  - allow to be easily used within React, angula, Vue,Solidj ... or whatever is popular at some point.
  - simplify integrating worker

-Worker
- - worker that can work with folder projects
- - worker for scripts that pull deps from unkpg by simply using import or require
- - worker that also works with es6 modules

 As proof of concept, the goal is to make UI for jscad development that should be able to visualize the changes in realtime.